Skip to content

 2. Define Your Schema

-You can define schemas under server/schemas/ or server/services/.
+You can define your schemas under server/schemas/ or server/services/.

 typescript